-Throughout the centuries leather has always been synonymous with quality and durability, with hand stitched products often outliving their first owners.
-Els & Co.’s roots lie in this essence of leather; its texture against your skin, the smell of it when you walk into our workshop, the way it gets better and better with every passing year.
-When cared for it ages like a good bottle of red wine.
-It softens to the touch, gains battle scars and develops character, charming its current owner into wanting to use it.
+Throughout the centuries leather has always been synonymous with quality and durability with hand-stitched products often outliving their first owner.
+Els & Co.’s roots lie in this essence of leather; its texture against your skin, the smell of the beeswax we use to preserve it, the way it gets better and better with every passing year.
+With age it softens to the touch, gains battle scars from use and develops character; charming its owner into wanting to use it.

-Like a good red wine, to craft an exceptional leather product you have to start with the best components.
+To craft an exceptional leather product you have to start with the best components.
 And so our products are crafted from the best quality top grain vegetable tanned leather we can find.
-We source solid brass buckles and clips from small artisanal foundries, and the canvas and felt we purchase from family owned weavers that have been in business for over 200 years.
+We source solid brass buckles and clips from small artisanal foundries and our cotton canvas from family-owned weavers that have been in business for over 200 years.

-When investing in an Els & Co. product you are thus not only buying a top end leather item, you’re also buying into a belief that we can all make a difference, one small bit at a time.
+So when investing in an Els & Co. product you are not only buying a top-end leather item, you’re also buying into a belief that we can all make a difference, one small bit at a time.